MengHao666/Digital-Image-Processing-Algorithms/README.md

 **All algorithms have been tested on python3.7 on Ubuntu16.04.**

-**BTW,This is the homework for "Digital image processing" course in BUAA, 2020.**
+**BTW,this is the homework for "Digital image processing" course in BUAA, 2020.**

 **Hope it could help some people,and welcome for any corrections or improvements.**